ifty54/ifty54/README.md

 ![Al-Amin ifty (1)](https://github.com/ifty54/ifty54/assets/31790027/a483ec55-a036-4374-9376-4a64a3a21593)

+⏩ Cybersecurity

 ⏩ Computer Vision

-⏩ Natural Language Processing (NLP)

-⏩ Machine Learning
+⏩ Adversarial Machine Learning

 ⏩ Generative Adversarial Network (GANs)